-Netflix launched its new nymphs-and-nudity romp last month (December 20) – and the Henry Cavill-starring show has proved a hit with streamers thus far, even making it onto the platform’s most-watched list of 2019.
+Netflix launched its new nymphs-and-nudity romp in December 2020 – and the Henry Cavill-starring show proved a hit with streamers, even making it onto the platform’s most-watched list of 2019.
 Adapted from Polish author Andrzej Sapkowski’s best-selling books (themselves turned into an iconic video game series), The Witcher follows the fortunes of Geralt of Rivia (Cavill), a solitary monster hunter who ping-pongs from one life-threatening situation to another.
 Also among the cast are Freya Allan and Anya Chalotra, who play an unwittingly magical princess (Ciri) and a powerful mage (Yennefer) respectively.
 Basically, it’s The Lord of The Rings but with all the ‘don’t watch with your parents’ bits from Game Of Thrones.

-If, like us, you binged all eight episodes on the sofa over Christmas, then you’ll be buzzing for more.
+If, like us, you binged all eight episodes in one go, then you’ll be buzzing for more.
 Here’s everything we know so far about The Witcher season two.

 The Witcher season 2 release date: when is the fantasy series returning to Netflix?